-To prepare for institutional approval and the submission process, click "select your approval invitee" and identify the individual responsible for signing off on your proposal from your designated person records that you created earlier.
-Approval will be completed after you finalize your submission.
+To initiate the institutional approval and submission process, click "select your approval invitee" and identify the individual responsible for signing off on your proposal from your designated person records that you created earlier.

 VI.
 FINALIZE YOUR SUBMISSION

 Before you click "FINALIZE" you can review your entire submission by clicking on "Click here to preview your current submission content prior to finalizing it."
 If you are missing any attachments, a message will prompt you to add the missing item.
 If all components are present/uploaded, the submission can be finalized.
 At this point, content cannot be changed unless the institutional official declines approval.